aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 Now go to chrome and navigate to http://13.239.115.224/api/values and you will see the following view:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/28-api-running.PNG" class="fullsize-image" alt="-----">

-This means our api is running successfull on Linux EC2 instance and is being served by nginx.
+This means our api is running successfull on Linux EC2 instance and is being served by Nginx.

 <h3>Step 7: Running your application as service</h3>
 But, if we close the PuTTY session, our application will stop.
 But, we don’t want that.
 We have to use systemd (systemd is an init system that provides many powerful features for